 Soil quality is the next big thing to consider when picking a location.
 There are a variety of ways to test it, including squeezing it to assess its composition, digging a hole and filling it with water to test its drainage rate, checking for earthworms to see if the soil is healthy, and taking a pH test to determine acidity.
 Another easy way to check soil quality is to look for weed and grass growth in the area.
 Thick weeds and grass usually mean that the soil is nutrient rich and drains well.

 3. Be Strategic and Creative

 There are several different strategies for maximizing your chosen space.
-One method is to plant in triangles instead of traditional squares and rows, which can increase the number of plants you can grow by as much as 10 to 14 percent.
-Companion planting involves deliberately planting certain kinds of plants next to one another.
-An example of this is the classic “Three Sisters Garden,” where corn, beans and squash are sown in the same mound.
-Each serves a purpose to help the others; the corn provides shade for the squash, the beans provide support for both, and the squash helps retain soil moisture and prevent weeds.
+One method is to plant in triangles instead of traditional squares and rows, which can increase the number of plants you can grow.
+Companion planting involves deliberately planting certain kinds of plants next to one another to help absorb nutrients, manage pests or attract pollinators.

 Planning doesn’t have to be limited to horizontal space.
 Using raised beds lowers the number of rows you’ll need in your garden, thus increasing growing space.
 They’re relatively simple to build and also have the added benefits of keeping out weeds and pests like slugs and snails.
 Trellising allows plants like tomatoes, cucumbers and peas to grow vertically, and can also be decorative, adding character to your garden.